McDonnell Douglas F/A-18 Hornet: Design

 The Hornet was designed to reduce maintenance, and as a result, has required far less downtime than its heavier counterparts, the F-14 Tomcat and the A-6 Intruder.
 Its mean time between failures is three times greater than any other Navy strike aircraft, and requires half the maintenance time.
 Its General Electric F404 engines were also innovative in that they were designed with operability, reliability, and maintainability first.
 The engine, while unexceptional in rated performance, demonstrates exceptional robustness under various conditions and is resistant to stall and flameout.
 The F404 engine connects to the airframe at only 10 points and can be replaced without special equipment: a four-person team can remove the engine within 20 minutes.
 The aircraft has a top speed of Mach 1.8 at 40,000 ft.

-The engine air inlets of the Hornet, like that of the F-16, are of a simpler "fixed" design, while those of the F-4, F-14, and F-15 have variable geometry or variable intake ramp air inlets.
+The engine air inlets of the Hornet, like those of the F-16, are of a simpler "fixed" pitot-type design, while those of the F-4, F-14, and F-15 have variable geometry or variable intake ramp air inlets.
+The fixed-geometry design is simpler, lighter, and less maintenance-intensive than variable geometry inlets, at the expense of pressure recovery performance at higher Mach numbers.
+This was considered a worthwhile tradeoff as the aircraft was designed to primarily operate at subsonic and transonic speeds.

 A 1989 USMC study found that single-seat fighters were well suited to air-to-air combat missions, while dual-seat fighters were favored for complex strike missions against heavy air and ground defenses in adverse weather—the question being not so much as to whether a second pair of eyes would be useful, but as to having the second crewman sit in the same fighter or in a second fighter.
 Single-seat fighters that lacked wingmen were shown to be especially vulnerable.